pleiszenburg/zugbruecke/README.rst

 Contribute
 ==========

 Contributions are highly welcomed!

-The source code is hosted on GitHub: https://github.com/s-m-e/pycrosscall/
+The source code is hosted on GitHub: https://github.com/s-m-e/pycrosscall/ Pull requests will be reviewed and, if there is nothing to object, merged promptly.
+Do not break tests, unless there is a justified bug in them!

 Bugs
 ====